shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

 .. note::

-   The musical notation here is to explicitely declare whether we are dealing with a sharp :math:`\sharp` vector or a :math:`\flat` covector
+   The musical notation permits to generalize the rules of matrix multiplications and permits to explicitely declare whether we are dealing with a sharp :math:`\sharp` vector or a :math:`\flat` covector.

    .. math::

         \begin{matrix}
             v^{\sharp}=
             \begin{bmatrix}